bbe2/portfolio/README.md

 -------------
 ProModel modeling and simulation in defense, manufacturing, and pharma industries, including
 • Needs analysis, solution design, C++ programming, technical writing, and curriculum development.
-• Practical reengineering involving extensive system analysis and design, mapping new technology, and ripping out and adding in new technology.
+• Practical reengineering involving extensive system analysis and design, mapping new technology, and ripping out for new technology.
 • Leadership and project management of clients, specifications, and developers for project portfolios go, no go decision support, IACUC optimization, and clinical trials LSFV forecasting.
 • Drafted and delivered one to two week intensive data science curriculum at Lockheed, NASA, Pfizer, and West Point.